great-expectations/great_expectations/docs/contributing/contributing_setup.md

 #### If you want to develop against local postgresql:

 * To simplify setup, the repository includes a `docker-compose` file that can stand up a local postgresql container.
-To use it, you’ll need to have [docker installed](https://docs.docker.com/install/).
+To use it, you’ll need to have [Docker installed](https://docs.docker.com/install/).

 * Navigate to `assets/docker/postgresql` in your `great_expectations` repo and run `docker-compose up -d`